Bridges, rail, airports: What’s Washington state’s cut of the Senate’s $1 trillion infrastructure bill?

 Sound Transit would see increased federal funding due to a big boost in a major grants program that already helps to finance route expansions.
 The legislation could give a boost to the Lynnwood and Federal Way light-rail projects that are expected to open in 2024, according to Murray’s staff.
 Those two lines were already awarded $2 billion in federal money toward the total cost of $6.4 billion.

-Seattle could apply for federal funds to help offset the $175 million cost of design, repair and traffic management in the aftermath of the cracks found in the West Seattle bridge that triggered the emergency closure.
+Seattle could apply for federal funds to help with repairs to aging bridges.

-Washington and Oregon, through a new fund, also could seek money to help replace the aging Interstate 5 bridge spanning the Columbia River.
+Washington and Oregon, through a new fund, also could seek money to help replace the Interstate 5 bridge spanning the Columbia River.

 “I would put the state of Washington high on a list of states that desperately needs infrastructure investment,” said Cantwell, who chairs the Senate Committee on Commerce, Science and Transportation, in remarks Tuesday on the Senate floor.